Sam083/Jetpack-Compose-Notes/README.md

 # Jetpack-Compose-Notes

-In Jetpack compose XML is replacable by setContent
+1. In Jetpack compose XML is replacable by setContent
+2. Priview function should has same function as set content